 - Take regular breaks

 - Eat a healthy diet

-Yoga, Pilates, tai chi, etc. I use several stretching DVDs by Miranda Esmonde White.
-She has quite a number of DVDs that she has created to help you stay flexible.
+Yoga, Pilates, tai chi, etc. There are a number of stretching DVDs by Miranda Esmonde White to help you stay flexible.

 - Tai chi